-Difficulties have already arisen in the project: according to local media reports, it lags behind the original schedule for at least a quarter.
-In September, it was planned to hand over the project to state expertise, but the company, according to the Amurskaya Pravda, had difficulties in financing the designers and lacked the means to maintain its own employees.
-Work is suspended on the territory of the future plant.
-The reason is the financial difficulties of the Chinese investors and "our state, which gives one-handed benefits, and the other takes them away," Alexander Gordeyev said.
-"The fact is that Chinese organizations do not have the right to withdraw money from the country without the relevant permission of the Chinese government.
-"Meng Lan Sin He" has this permission to 9 billion yuan from the China Reform Commission, and to raise a loan from the Chinese bank "Meng Lan Sin He" it is necessary to invest 25% of its own funds.
-To date, the construction of the plant invested only about 3 billion rubles, the investors can not take a loan from China, "he said.
-However, in 2017, the investments will be made, Alexander Gordeyev promises.
+The project has already faced difficulties: according to local media reports, it is already at least a quarter behind the original schedule.
+In September it was planned to hand over the project for state examination, but the company, according to Amurskaya Pravda, faced difficulties in financing the designers and did not have enough funds to maintain its own employees.
+Work on the territory of the future plant has also been suspended.
+The reason is the financial difficulties of Chinese investors and "our state, which gives benefits with one hand and takes them away with the other," the media quoted Alexander Gordeev as saying.
+“The fact is that Chinese organizations have no right to withdraw money from the country without the appropriate permission of the Chinese government.
+"Meng Lan Xing He" has such a permit for 9 billion yuan from the China Reform Committee, and to attract a loan from the Chinese bank "Meng Lan Xing He" it is necessary to invest 25% of its own funds.
+To date, only about 3 billion rubles have been invested in the construction of the plant, investors from China cannot take out a loan, ”he says.
+However, in 2017, investments will be made, promises Alexander Gordeev.

 State Duma deputy from the Amur region, Ivan Abramov, says that the refinery project "shows the competence of those officials who made the decision to build."
 “Now huge funds have been spent, and the question arises: if there is no this oil, then who made the decision and why was it necessary to start this project?
 Foreign investors, oil companies are not interested in the development of this plant.
 For example, we already have a plant in Komsomolsk-on-Amur, other industries.
 There is an incompetence of certain officials who made the decision to build a plant, ”the State Duma deputy believes.

-In the government of the Amur region, the EastRussia project could not comment on the situation quickly.
+The government of the Amur Region could not promptly comment on the situation on the EastRussia project.